xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 This example prints "_Shape_", because the extension function being called depends only on the declared type of the parameter `s`, which is the `Shape` class.

-If a class has a member function, and an extension function is defined which has the same receiver type, the same name, and is applicable to given arguments, the **member always wins**.
+<span style="color:red;">If a class has a member function, and an extension function is defined which has the same receiver type,
+the same name, and is applicable to given arguments, the **member always wins**.</span>
 For example:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">